msvolenski/docs/content/en/docs/appstore/modules/business-events.md

 Business events help you automate the resulting actions when something happens in your organization.
 The following are examples of when business events can be useful:

 * Uploading a payment receipt in one app, while another app processes the outgoing payment in the company's ledger
-* Making an appointment with a service provider in an appointment app, then needing it to be added to the scheduling app of the service provider
+* Making an appointment with a service provider in an appointment app, then adding it to the service provider's scheduling app
-* Customers placing an order in a webshop, and other apps need to take follow-up actions like scheduling shipment, sending the invoice, and reordering inventory stock
+* Customers placing an order in a webshop, and follow-up actions in other apps like scheduling shipments, sending the invoice, and reordering inventory stock

 ### 1.2 Prerequisites

 To use Mendix Business Events, you will need the following:

 * The [Mendix Business Events](https://marketplace.mendix.com/link/component/202649) module from the Mendix Marketplace
-* Studio Pro [9.18](/releasenotes/studio-pro/9.18/) and above for [one-way events](#one-way-be), Studio Pro [9.24](/releasenotes/studio-pro/9.24/) and above for [two-way events](#two-way-be)
+* Studio Pro [9.18](/releasenotes/studio-pro/9.18/) and above for [one-way events](#one-way-be), or Studio Pro [9.24](/releasenotes/studio-pro/9.24/) and above for [two-way events](#two-way-be)
-* An event broker, either a licensed [Mendix Event Broker](#mendix-event-broker) for apps running in the Mendix Cloud or the [local testing](#local-testing) broker (see [Deployment](#deployment))
+* An event broker, either a licensed [Mendix Event Broker](#mendix-event-broker) for apps running in the Mendix Cloud or the [local testing](#local-testing) broker (for more information, see the [Deployment](#deployment) section below)
 * [Docker](https://www.docker.com/) for local deployment

 ## 2 Licensing {#licensing}